 An old favorite, iron piping has been around for decades.
 One benefit to iron piping is fittings for it can be found at any hardware store and are generally inexpensive.
 However, tailoring iron piping to your facilities can be challenging and often requires a plumber.
 Also, because of the condensation that is unavoidable with compressed air systems, iron compressed air piping is prone to corrosion.
 Corrosion, in turn, leads to rusty debris, blockages, and possibly even leaks that affect the pressure of the compressed air.
 This, in turn, diminishes the power put out by your machine.

 Copper piping is an excellent choice for use with air compressors.
-Any condensation that builds up in the system will not corrode copper pipes, so the risk of debris entering the system is very low.
+Any condensation that builds up in the system will not corrode copper air compressor lines, so the risk of debris entering the system is very low.
 It also withstands heat well.
 However, it can be expensive because installing it requires time and skill.
 Copper pipes require threading and soldering that can require expertise to be properly installed.

 A great choice for compressed air piping is stainless steel because it is strong and resists corrosion.
 Like with copper, corrosion resistance in stainless steel piping produces a cleaner, more consistent stream of air.
 However, also like copper, installing stainless steel piping can be time-consuming since the joints require welding and threading.
 Sometimes strut cushion clamps can simplify the installation process depending on the specific demands on the air compressor system, lowering the installation time and cost.